-Directions: To access the Alum Cave Trail from Gatlinburg, hikers should make their way to the Sugarland’s Visitor Center and go approximately 8.7 miles on Newfound Gap Road.
+Directions from Gatlinburg: To access the Alum Cave Trail from Gatlinburg, hikers should make their way to Sugarland’s Visitor Center and go approximately 8.7 miles on Newfound Gap Road.
 On the left side of the road, visitors will see two parking lots for the Alum Cave Trailhead.

 Grotto Falls is definitely a special spot in the Smokies.
 Not only is it a beautiful 25-foot waterfall, but it is also the only waterfall in the park that allows visitors to go behind the rushing cascade.
 The shortest way to reach the falls is by the Trillium Gap Trail which can be accessed by the Roaring Fork Motor Nature Trail, just on the outskirts of Gatlinburg.
 Ranked as a moderate hike, visitors will trek through a pathway laced with wildflowers and lined with hemlock trees, over rocky terrain, to the streams that will shortly lead to swishing cascades and Grotto Falls.
 Because of the dense forest and water rapids, the area provides a shady sanctuary from the hot summer heat.
 That being said, the wildlife loves nature’s air condition as much as the visitors.
 If you look closely, salamanders and other wildlife can be found on the rocks surrounding the water.
 Be very cautious though, as the terrain and rocks are usually slick!
 Another form of wildlife you may encounter are black bears.
 They can sometimes be active in this area, so as always, stay knowledgeable on bear safety and prepare before a hike!

 Directions: From Gatlinburg, visitors should turn at traffic light #8 onto Historic Nature Trail Road and continue until they reach the stop sign.
 At this junction, turn onto Cherokee Orchard Road to get to Roaring Fork Motor Nature Trail.
 Parking and entry to the Trillium Gap Trail is accessible at stop #5 on the Roaring Fork Motor Nature Trail.